Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Kadanoff-Baym Equation

-if we consider the 1-loop self-energy $\Pi^a$ then the RHS of Eq.(\ref{LOKBE}) will become collision terms in Eq.(\ref{ncol}) at tree-level.
-Then, Eq.(\ref{LOKBE}) is exactly the Boltzmann equation with collision term given by leading order of $e^{-i\Diamond}\{\Pi^a,G^b\}$.
+If we consider the cuts in the 1-loop self-energy $\Pi^a$ then the RHS of Eq.(\ref{LOKBE}) will become collision term in Eq.(\ref{ncol}) at tree-level.
+In this case, Eq.(\ref{LOKBE}) is exactly the Boltzmann equation with collision term given by leading non-trivial order of $e^{-i\Diamond}\{\Pi^a,G^b\}$.